Abubakar989/Abubakar989/README.md

 # Hi there 👋

-I am Abubakar Sadiq, a Full Stack Software Engineer from 🇮🇳 passionate about developing production-ready applications with 4+ years of professional experience. 🎯
+I am Abubakar Sadiq, a Software Engineer passionate about developing production-ready applications with 4+ years of professional experience. 🎯

 I mostly work with Python, MVC Frameworks, Node.js, and Cloud-based technologies. 🚀